fenxu/azure-powershell-docs-prod/azure/AzureAD/v2/Get-AzureADGroupMember.md

 # Get-AzureADGroupMember

 ## SYNOPSIS
-Get members of a group.
+Gets a member of a group.

 ## SYNTAX